Why learn Italian in the car?

 These standards apply to any text used to learn Italian by yourself in the car.

-Experiment with the level of these Italian lessons to find the level that is suitable for you.
+Experiment with the level of these Italian lessons to find the level that is suitable for you and learn Italian in the car effectively.

 Feel free to adjust the playback speed.
 However, I recommend that you don’t slow down more than 10%, because you should get used to natural speed.
 I’d rather repeat the lesson than slow it down unnaturally.